Bogue Chitto River

 The Bogue Chitto River is a stream in the U.S. states of Louisiana and Mississippi.
 It is a tributary of the Pearl River.
+The Bogue Chitto joins the Pearl River twenty miles inland.

-The river passes through the Bogue Chitto State Park in Washington Parish, Louisiana.
+The river passes through the Bogue Chitto State Park in Washington Parish, Louisiana where canoe launches are available.

 Bogue Chitto is a name derived from the Choctaw language meaning "big creek".
 Variant names are "Barrio del Buck Chitto", "Bogachito River", and "Bogue Chito".